5/13/2025

 Chief Financial Officer

 Thank you, John, and good morning, everyone.
 Turning to the first quarter financial results, revenue was $1.9 million, representing a 3% increase over the prior year period.
-This growth was driven by a 4% increase in consumables utilization and an increase in U.S. Council sales, partially offset by a decrease in international sales.
-By customer category, pediatric and heart failure revenues increased 38% and 28% respectively compared to the first quarter of 2024, supported by growth and consumables utilization.
+This growth was driven by a 4% increase in consumables utilization and an increase in U.S. council sales, partially offset by a decrease in international sales.
+By customer category, pediatric and heart failure revenues increased 38% and 28% respectively compared to the first quarter of 2024, supported by growth in consumables utilization.
 Critical care revenue declined 25% year over year, primarily due to the driver John referenced earlier.
-Gross margin for the first quarter was 56% compared to .1% in the same period last year.
+Gross margin for the first quarter was 56% compared to 64.1% in the same period last year.
 The decline was mainly driven by unfavorable manufacturing variances, lower fixed overhead absorption tied to reduced production volumes, and an inventory adjustment related to the flex flow console.
 Operating expenses continue to improve.
 Selling general and administrative expenses were $3.6 million, a 22% reduction compared to $4.6 million in the first quarter of 2024.
-The improvement reflects lower headcount and compensation related expenses, along with reduced professional services fees.
-Research and development expenses were $550,000 for the quarter compared to $1.3 million in the prior year period.
-This decrease was primarily due to lower headcount and a reduction in R&D project spending.
+The improvement reflects lower headcount and compensation-related expenses, along with reduced professional services fees.
+Research and development expenses were $550,000 for the quarter, compared to $1.3 million in the prior year period.
+This decrease was primarily due to lower headcount and a reduction in R&D project spend.
 In total, operating expenses for the quarter were $4.1 million, a 31% improvement compared to the first quarter of 2024.
 Operating loss narrowed to $3.1 million compared to an operating loss of $4.7 million in the prior year quarter.
-Net loss attributable to common shareholders was $3 million, or a loss of $0.69 per share, compared to a net loss attributable to common shareholders of $3.8 million, or a loss of $24.11 per share for the same period in 2024.
+Net loss attributable to common shareholders was $3 million, or a loss of 69 cents per share, compared to a net loss attributable to common shareholders of $3.8 million, or a loss of $24.11 per share for the same period in 2024.
 At March 31, 2025, we ended the quarter with $2.6 million in cash and cash equivalents, and we continue to operate with no debt on the balance sheet.
-We remain focused on disciplined expense management and maintaining a strong financial position to support the continued expansion of our commercial initiatives.
+We remain focused on disciplined expense management in maintaining a strong financial position to support the continued expansion of our commercial initiatives.
 I'll now turn it back to John for additional remarks.

 speaker